web-native/docs/chtml/v060/specs/scoped-js/README.md

       let animation = this.animate([{opacity:1}, {opacity:0}], {duration: 400});
       animation.onfinish = () => {
           // But after fade-out, the visibility of this element should now
-          // depend on whatever the application decides for this.data.opacityLevel this.style.opacity = opacityLevel;
+          // depend on whatever the application decides for opacityLevel this.style.opacity = opacityLevel;
       };